Kiyoshi364/websemantica/docs/main.typ

 to retrieve the descendants of Lara.
-However, it is not possible to retrieve the path from Lara to the descendant without extensions to SPARQL~1.1.
+However, it is not possible to retrieve the path from Lara to the descendant without implementation-specific extensions to SPARQL~1.1.
+We show
-See the translated SPARQL queries in @prog:familytree-sparql.
+the translated SPARQL queries
+in @prog:familytree-sparql.

 Notice that